 These documents must be in English, or include a full English translation along with a certification from the translator verifying that the translation is complete and accurate, and that they are competent to translate from the foreign language to English.

-And that’s it, for now.
-Once the applicant submits their visa application, your information will be looked at along with the application, and USCIS will contact you or the applicant if there’s a need for further evidence or clarification.
+Once the applicant submits their visa application, your information will be looked at along with the application, and if necessary, USCIS will contact the applicant for further evidence or clarification.

 Is I-134 the same form that you fill out to sponsor a green card applicant?

 No. For green card applicants, Form I-864 is required and has some key differences, including that you must meet 125% of the Federal Poverty Guidelines.

 Does the sponsor have to be related to the applicant?

 No. As long as they are a green card holder or U.S. citizen, the sponsor can be unrelated to the applicant.
 They only have to be willing to support them and share financial information.

 What is the application fee for USCIS Form I-134?

 There is no application fee for Form I-134.